—Goethe to the defeated German soldiers after the battle of Valmy

 Conscription: The Trope Maker.
 Revolutionary France was the first government to pass universal conscription for all able-bodied Frenchmen, introducing total war where women were tasked to work in various capacities while the men were away.

 Corrupt Church: The Catholic Church in France pre-Revolution was notoriously authoritarian, ultra-royalist, anti-reform, arrogant (it obeyed instruction from Rome basically when it felt like it) and, well, corrupt.
 This was a major factor in the popularity of deism and the anti-Catholic atrocities during the Terror.
 The Church itself directed many atrocities and counter-revolutionary activities in France.
-It also had a role in forcing Louis XVI to veto reforms since being a genuinely devout Catholic, he felt that he was defending his own faith.
+It also had a role in forcing Louis XVI to veto reforms since being a genuinely devout Catholic, he was made to feel that he was defending his own faith.

 The French Catholic Church was also the largest landowner in France at the time which meant that any reforms to end feudalism inevitably put the Revolution on a collision course against the Church.
 The Church also had a serious hold over the education system of France and careers for the third estate, which meant that even people who weren't necessarily "good catholics" such as L'Abbe Sieyes and Talleyrand had to start out as bishops for social reasons if not religious and indeed many careerist clergy eagerly jumped ship to secular government.

 However, it's also important to note that quite a few Catholic priests, mostly low-level priests and some reformist bishops were entirely supportive of the Revolution.
 The Bishop Henri Gregoire, an abolitionist who also argued for Jewish tolerance and clamping down on anti-semitism, was one such example.
 Gregoire was both a devout Catholic who practiced the Mass even at the height of dechristianization and a true revolutionary who came to oppose Napoleon's Concordat with the Vatican to restore Church privileges

 More generally, the French Revolutionary Wars stand as a Crowning Moment for France as a whole.
 The brand new republic is in chaos, its treasury is empty, and it's surrounded by hostile powers who want to destroy it.
 What does it do?
 Get some help from Poland, Denmark and Norway, and proceed to kick the asses of Germany, Britain, Spain, Russia, the Netherlands, Portugal, Austria, Turkey and Italy, expanding its territory in the process.
 This was also where Napoleon Bonaparte earned the reputation that would eventually lead him to found the French Empire.